-Focuses on the ways contemporary artists use performance as a medium.
+Focuses on the ways contemporary artists use performance and live events as a medium.
 Through projects students develop their interest in performance and gain the experience of performing in both group and individual works.
 In addition to the studio component, the course includes lectures providing a background in the history of performance.